 This is a matter that often causes confusion and different councils have very different ways of approaching the issue.

-There is some guidance in the Practitioners’ Guide at paragraphs 2.25 and 2.26.
-These say:
+There is some guidance in the Practitioners’ Guide at paragraph 5.166:

-- As councils have no legal powers to hold revenue reserves other than those for
+- As authorities have no legal powers to hold revenue reserves other than those for

-reasonable working capital needs or for specifically earmarked purposes, whenever a council’s year-end general reserve is significantly higher than the annual precept, an explanation should be provided to the auditor.
+reasonable working capital needs, or for specifically earmarked purposes, whenever an authority’s year-end general reserve is significantly higher than the annual precept or rates and special levies, an explanation should be provided to the auditor.